zackiles/cursor-config/docs/how-cursor-rules-work.md

 **The key prompt is**: `Use them if they seem useful to the user's most recent query, but do not use them if they seem unrelated.`

-#### Key Points About Activation
+#### Key Points About Attachment

 1. `description`:
-   - For AgentAttached rules: The `description` must be a non-empty string that defines the activation scenarios.
+   - For AgentAttached rules: The `description` must be a non-empty string that defines the attachment scenarios.
    - For all other rule types: The `description` should be empty (null, undefined, or empty string).
    - Empty values are consistently treated as null throughout the system.